johnalexandergreene/Forsythia/app/grammarEditor/README.md

 This is a tool for creating Forsythia shape grammars.

 It's basically a drawing tool.
 You draw simple polygons and polygon-diagrams, tweak various geometry params and assign tags.
-This define the shapes and operators of the grammar.
+This define the shapes and operators of the grammar (In the code these are Metagons and Jigs).

 The behavior of the grammar can be examined too.
 The editor incorporates a simple Forsythia fractal generator and renderer that uses the grammar.
 The resulting images can be exported as PNGs.